Egusi Soup Recipe

 Scotch bonnet

-Adding scotch bonnet to the Egusi Soup certainly makes it better.
+Adding scotch bonnet to the Egusi Soup certainly makes it better, especially if you want to make the dish exciting.
 It’s also one of the best spices for Fried Rice, Chicken and Broccoli Stir Fry, and Grilled Tilapia!

 Red onion